About the project

-When I’ve finished the film on Baudoin, I will continue the one I started seven years ago about the suffering of my deaf friends who have been deprived of sign language.
+In parallel to the film about Baudoin, I m' making a documentary for cinema about the Deaf Community and Sign Language, that I started seven years ago with my deaf friends.
 I am writing another film about my home town, Vichy, and how it has conveniently recast its recent history.
 I am currently living and working in Faux-la-Montagne on the MiIlevaches plateau, and, as Baudoin would say, "I enjoy it.”

 More infos on Baudoin's Web site